script

 Music facilities

-Clara Thompson Hall contains a large classroom, eight teaching studios and 15 practice rooms, including one with a Conn electronic organ.
+Clara Thompson Hall contains a large classroom, eight teaching studios and 15 practice rooms.
 With a seating capacity of 425, the hall is known for its superb acoustics and houses a French-style Peter Tkach harpsichord, built in 1984, and two Steinway grand pianos.

 Opened in 1979, the O’Bannon Music Center contains the music office, five teaching studios, a student lounge, instrumental rehearsal rooms also equipped as a classroom, and the Sunderland Black Box Theatre.